fmazzant/VimeoClient/README.md

 var user = client.Users.GetTheUser(userId); //other users
 ```

-The library in temporary status and it is working in progress.
+The library is in temporary status and it is working in progress.